antrea-io/antrea/docs/network-policy.md

 Policy resource without a `tier` name set in its spec will be associated with the "Application" tier.
 Even though the policies associated with the "Application" tier carry the lowest precedence amongst all the tiers, they are still enforced before K8s NetworkPolicies.
-Thus, admin created tiered Antrea Policy CRDs have a higher precedence than developer-created K8s NetworkPolicies.
+Thus, admin-created tiered Antrea Policy CRDs have a higher precedence than developer-created K8s NetworkPolicies.